scikit-bio/scikit-bio/CONTRIBUTING.md

 All code that is added to scikit-bio must be unit tested, and the unit test code must be submitted in the same pull request as the library code that you are submitting.
 We will only merge code that is unit tested and that passes the [continuous integration build](https://github.com/biocore/scikit-bio/blob/master/.travis.yml).
 This build includes, but is not limited to, the following checks:

 - Full unit test suite executes without errors in Python 2 and 3.
-- Doctests execute correctly (currently only for Python 2).
+- Doctests execute correctly in Python 3.
 - C code can be correctly compiled.
 - Cython code is correctly generated.
 - All tests import functionality from the appropriate minimally deep API.